maksimil/gbench/README.md

 This crate provides the tools to benchmark code for further analyzation using Chrome tracing.
 The crate is purely rust and has no dependencies.

+# Advantages

+- The crate is based on macros which are empty if debug_assert is off
+- Writing benchmarking data will have almost no effect on the time (1mcs per trace on my machine)

 # Example

 For more examples and a guide on how to use please visit the [documentation](https://docs.rs/gbench)